eridur-de/mightyscape-1.2/extensions/fablabchemnitz/boxes.py/boxes/CONTRIBUTING.rst

 .......................

 Adding new dependencies should be considered thoroughly.
-If a new depencendcy is added it needs to be added in all these places:
+If a new dependency is added it needs to be added in all these places:

 * *documentation/src/install.rst*
 * RST files in *documentation/src/install/*
 * *scripts/Dockerfile*
-* *.travis.yml*

 If it is a Python module it also needs to be added:
 * *requirements.txt*